Jeanstaquet/PortfolioProjects/whatsapp-revisited-clone/README.md

 - [React](https://reactjs.org/) - The whole front-end structure of the app is based on React
   - [React Router DOM](https://reactrouter.com/web/guides/quick-start) - This special package for react app made it possible to do the routing
-- [Firestore](https://firebase.google.com/docs/firestore) - NoSQL cloud database from firebase
+- [Firestore](https://firebase.google.com/docs/firestore) - NoSQL cloud database from firebase.
+This database is very quick and easy to use.
+It also allows to leave the fetching code of the databases in the front-end.
-- [Redux](https://redux.js.org/) - Redux, this has made it possible to be a data layer for the application
+- [Redux](https://redux.js.org/) - Redux, this has made it possible to be a data layer for the application.
+For this application it may be an         overkill, but `redux` offers very user-friendly debugging tools.
+I will replace the `redux` code with a React `useReducer` later on.
-- [SaSS](https://sass-lang.com/) - SaaS is a CSS extension to make more understandable CSS
 - [Material-UI](https://material-ui.com/) - React components for web development

 ### Installation